What are Probiotics?

-> Probiotics support immunity by stimulating the body’s natural defences, and by lining the intestines with a protective layer of friendly bacteria that bars pathogenic substances in the gut from harming the body.
+Probiotics support immunity (healthcare practitioners can follow the link to find out more) by stimulating the body’s natural defences, and by lining the intestines with a protective layer of friendly bacteria that bars pathogenic substances in the gut from harming the body.
 As two-thirds of the body's immune system is managed in the gut, it may be important to keep one's probiotic levels high.

-> Disruptions to the balance of probiotics in the gut can compromise the beneficial roles that they play in the body.
-People with an imbalance of probiotics and pathogens in the gut (known as 'dysbiosis') may experience poor digestion, lowered natural immunity and a large variety of conditions such as:
+Disruptions to the good bacteria in the gut can compromise our health.
+The resulting imbalance of good and bad bacteria is known as ‘dysbiosis’ and can result in poor digestion, lowered natural immunity and a large variety of conditions such as:

-> - Low Energy Levels
+- Low Energy Levels

 - Constipation or Diarrhoea